surrealism21/NintendoLib/README.md

 3rd party credits:
 some symbols i used to start with from nsmbw decomp people all of the code i decompiled is from New Super Mario Bros Wii PAL revision 1

+# Current plans
+-Decompile `nw4r::math`
+-Deocompile `ARC`.
+This would allow use of arc files in homebrew, that's cool